segmentio/segment-docs/src/connections/destinations/catalog/criteo-app-web-events/index.md

 ### Setting Emails

-Once an [identify call](/docs/connections/spec/identify/) has been made that has an `email` trait in the payload, this email will be stored as a trait on the client.
-We then include this email in subsequent [`track`](/docs/connections/spec/track/) calls, by pushing the `setHashedEmail` event to Criteo along with your event.
-We'll take care of hashing it for you.
+If you make an [identify call](/docs/connections/spec/identify/) that has an `email` trait in the payload, this email is stored as a customer trait.
+We then include a hashed version of this email in subsequent [`track`](/docs/connections/spec/track/) calls by pushing the `setHashedEmail` event to Criteo along with your event.
+Segment takes care of hashing customer emails for you.

 ### Criteo Data Centers